"A line in the sand": New Plastics Economy Global Commitment launches

-New book 'A New Dynamic 2: Effective systems in a circular economy' is launched
+New book 'A New Dynamic 2: Effective systems in a circular economy' published

 The second book in the 'A New Dynamic' series, A New Dynamic 2: Effective systems in a circular economy, reflects on the necessity to develop a whole-system approach to re-think our economy.

 CE100 USA launches

 The Foundation announces the creation of its Circular Economy 100 USA (CE100 USA) programme, and holds its inaugural workshop in March 2016 in San Francisco.
 SunPower, Tarkett and Wal-Mart Stores Inc. join the CE100 USA network at launch.

 Intelligent Assets: Unlocking the circular economy launches in collaboration with the World Economic Forum